-At its core, having patience means being able to regulate your own thoughts and emotions -- even in times of high stress or delay.
-And for folks in the customer success industry, patience is a necessary skill.
+At its core, having patience means being able to regulate your own thoughts and emotions — even in times of high stress or delay.
+For folks in the customer success industry, patience is a necessary skill.

-The challenge here?
-In a world fueled by technology and instant gratification, patience is becoming a bit of a dying art.
-Both customers and those serving them are accustomed to expediting nearly everything we do, making quick decisions in the process.
+Unfortunately. in a world fueled by technology and instant gratification, patience is becoming a bit of a dying art.
+Both customers and those serving them are accustomed to expediting nearly everything they do, making quick decisions in the process.
 But this isn't always the right approach.

-Those who take the time to slow down and listen By approaching customer interactions with a relaxed, thoughtful demeanor, you'll find that it's easier to overcome customer obstacles without compromising the quality of service — and keeping your customers happy in the process.
+By approaching customer interactions with a relaxed, thoughtful demeanor, you'll find that it's easier to overcome customer obstacles without compromising the quality of service — and keeping your customers happy in the process.

-In some cases, being process-driven is necessary.
+In some cases, process is necessary.
 But more often than not, too much process can have an adverse effect on your customer conversations.
 When we put process before people, we lose site of the end goal: helping the customer achieve their desired outcome.

-If you want to thrive in a customer success role, learning to embrace flexibility will help you hold your own -- especially when faced with "on-the-ground" situations and decisions.
+If you want to thrive in a customer success role, learning to be flexible will help you hold your own — especially when faced with "on-the-ground" situations and decisions.
 Rather than viewing customer success as a straight and narrow path, consider all of the ways in which you can help a customer, and choose the path that best suits their unique needs.

-When a customer reaches out to your company for support or advice, they want you to help them, but they also want to feel heard in the process.
+When a customer reaches out to your company for support or advice, they want you to help them.
+They also want to feel heard in the process.

-There are really simple ways to prove that you're on their side and committed to helping them -- whether that be celebrating their successes or showing genuine concern when things aren't going to plan.
+Some simple ways to prove that you're on their side and committed to helping them include celebrating their successes or showing genuine concern when things aren't going to plan.
 These small considerations can make a world of a difference when it comes to creating a positive experience across the board.

-Efficiency in customer interactions comes down to determining the most effective systems for helping them arrive at their desired outcome.
+Efficiency in customer interactions is all about determining the most effective systems for helping them arrive at their desired outcome.
 It requires a careful balance of timeliness and commitment to satisfaction.

-One of the best ways to streamline your interactions?
-Provide prompt, productive service.
-Taking the time to know your product and/or industry inside and out.
-Which leads us to our next point ...
+One of the best ways to streamline your interactions is to provide prompt, productive service.
+This involves taking the time to know your product and/or industry inside and out, which leads us to our next point.

 Deep-seeded product and industry knowledge is perhaps one of the most valuable skills for a customer service or customer success manager to lean into.
 Gaining and continuously expanding your understanding of the product your servicing affords you the confidence you need to carry out customer interactions with ease and exactness.